 Once you are done editing the form, hit “Save & Close”.

-Tip: For more details, please refer to the Views section of the Woodford manual.
+Hint: For more details, please refer to the Views section of the WOODFORD MANUAL.

 The notion of Form in Resco Mobile app is similar to Salesforce’s Mobile Layout.
 You can use Forms to:

 - View records, which are related to the record